 The Maryland Department of the Environment (the Department) has published a final General Composting Facility Permit (GCFP) as provided under Environment Article, §9-1725, Annotated Code of Maryland, and Code of Maryland Regulations (COMAR) 26.04.11.11.

-As of December 1, 2017, the Department has reviewed 20 applications for composting permits.
-As a result of the reviews, the Department has issued 15 certificates for coverage under the General Permit, modified 4 landfill refuse disposal permits to include composting, and issued 1 Individual Composting Facility Permit.
+To date, the Department has issued 22 composting permits.
+As a result of the reviews, the Department has issued 17 certificates for coverage under the General Permit, modified 4 landfill refuse disposal permits to include composting, and issued 1 Individual Composting Facility Permit.

 On June 12, 2015, a Notice of Final Action was published adopting new composting facility regulations effective July 1, 2015.
 The Final Action adopted the regulations as proposed in December 2014, with several minor nonsubstantive changes.
 The changes are listed in the Notice of Final Action.

 The following are collections of organics diversion resources targeted to various audiences.
 These resources can help you start an organics diversion program at work, school, or home, or simply learn more about compost and its use.